scality/metalk8s/docs/architecture/cluster-services.rst

 .. _Kops: https://github.com/kubernetes/kops/
 .. _Amazon AWS: https://aws.amazon.com

-In MetalK8s_, we augment a basic Kubernetes cluster deployed using the Kubespray_ playbook) with various tools to bring an on-premise cluster to the same level of operability.
+MetalK8s_ augments a basic Kubernetes cluster deployed using the Kubespray_ playbook with tools that bring an on-premise cluster to the same level of operability.

 .. _MetalK8s: https://github.com/scality/metal-k8s/
 .. _Kubespray: https://github.com/kubernetes-incubator/kubespray/

-Basic Cluster Addons
+Basic Cluster Add-ons
 --------------------
-On top of the basic Kubernetes services, the following addons are deployed:
+The following add-ons are deployed atop the basic Kubernetes services:

 Helm / Tiller
 *************
-Helm_ is a *package manager* for Kubernetes.
-It can be used to deploy various services in a Kubernetes cluster using templates to describe objects. *Tiller* is a cluster-side service used by the :command:`helm` CLI tool to manage these deployments.
+Helm_ is a *package manager* for Kubernetes that can deploy various services in a Kubernetes cluster using templates to describe objects. *Tiller* is a cluster-side service the :command:`helm` CLI tool uses to manage these deployments.

 .. _Helm: https://www.helm.sh

 Heapster
 ********
-Heapster_ is a service which collects and exposes resource consumption metrics of containers running in a cluster.
-The Kubernetes Dashboard uses the Heapster service, when available, to display CPU and memory usage of Pods, Deployments and more.
+Heapster_ is a service that collects and exposes resource consumption metrics of containers running in a cluster.
+When the Heapster service is available, the Kubernetes Dashboard uses it to display CPU and memory usage of pods, deployments, and more.

 .. _Heapster: https://github.com/kubernetes/heapster

 metrics-server
 **************
-The metrics-server_ service is derived from Heapster, and provides an implementation of the `Metrics API`_ exposing CPU and memory consumption of containers.
+Derived from Heapster, the metrics-server_ service provides an implementation of the `Metrics API`_ exposing containers' CPU and memory consumption.
 These metrics are in turn used by the HorizontalPodAutoscaler_ controller.

 .. _metrics-server: https://github.com/kubernetes-incubator/metrics-server
 .. _Metrics API: https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/resource-metrics-api.md